 pedigree information with no genetic information; in a short number of

 years, many attempts at genealogical co-operation have become based on

 the sharing of genetic information via various websites with

-no pedigree information.
-Both types of information are of far
+Both genealogical and genetic information are of far

 more use to potential relatives and other researchers when they are